nguynqh/face_authentication_linux/README.md

 The code for this file can be found in `face_auth.py` in this repository.

-Create the Makefile for compiling the PAM module:

 ```bash
 # Create Makefile
 nano pam_module/Makefile
 ```

 The code for this file can be found in `Makefile` in this repository.

-Create a startup script to activate the virtual environment when needed:

 ```bash
 # Create startup script